The Lion, the Trickster, and the Awakening Earth

 A Myth for the Full Moon in Leo – February 12th/13th 2025

-In the ancient kingdom of Solara, where the skies burned gold and the rivers hummed with the songs of the time, there lived a mighty Lion King named Lior.
-His mane shimmered like the rays of the sun, and his roar could make the stars tremble.
-Lior ruled with pride and passion, his heart ablaze with the desire to be seen, celebrated, and remembered.
-To him, recognition was everything—the applause of his people, the gleam of his name etched into history, the warmth of adoration from all corners of the realm.
+In the ancient kingdom of Solara, where the skies glowed with gold and rivers echoed with timeless songs, there was a formidable Lion King named Lior.
+His mane sparkled like sunlight, and his roar could even unnerve the stars.
+Lior led with pride and passion, driven by a deep desire to be recognised, celebrated, and remembered.
+To him, acknowledgment was paramount—the cheers of his people, his name carved into history, and the adoration received from all parts of his realm.

-But beyond Solara’s glowing borders lay the cool, distant kingdom of Aetheris, ruled by Aquila, the Trickster God of Winds and Minds.
-Aquila was swift and sharp, always thinking three steps ahead, his mind a labyrinth of logic and invention.
-Where Lior sought passion, Aquila sought truth.
-Where Lior roared to be heard, Aquila whispered secrets to shift perspectives.
-Aquila had little patience for Lior’s fiery dramatics and saw them as mere distractions from the greater collective good.
+Beyond Solara’s radiant borders lies the cool, distant realm of Aetheris, ruled by Aquila, the Trickster God of Winds and Minds.
+Aquila is quick and perceptive, always planning three steps ahead, his mind a maze of logic and invention.
+While Lior embraces passion, Aquila pursues truth.
+Lior's loud proclamations are replaced by Aquila's whispered secrets, aimed at shifting perspectives.
+Aquila has little patience for Lior’s fiery dramatics, considering them distractions from the collective good.
+For years, Fire and Air, Heart and Mind, Passion and Reason coexisted in a fragile balance.
+That balance, however, was broken on the night of the Full Moon in Leo.

 Mercurius, the god of communication and trickery, flew to Solara and whispered into the ears of Lior’s subjects.
 His words were like honeyed poison, sweet but unsettling: